Update: Governor Scott has signed the lead, plastics, and clean water funding bills into law.

 Our beautiful lakes and rivers belong to all Vermonters and are critical to sustaining a strong economy and healthy communities.
 Unfortunately, Lake Champlain and other Vermont waters are in crisis.
 Unsustainable land use practices load our waters with pollution like chemicals, salts, nutrients, and animal waste, wreaking havoc on the health of our lakes and ponds.
 During the summer, we are regularly confronted with toxic blue-green algae (cyanobacteria) outbreaks that threaten the health of people and wildlife.

 After punting on this issue for years, the legislature finally committed to addressing our clean water obligations with a long-term funding solution.
-Senate Bill No. 96 sets aside up to $60 million each year to clean up our waters and creates an important framework for distributing the money for clean water projects with transparency and accountability.
+Act 76 sets aside up to $60 million each year to clean up our waters and creates an important framework for distributing the money for clean water projects with transparency and accountability.
 While the funding plan is not without its flaws, the law builds clean water into the State’s base budget and includes a requirement for the Clean Water Board to seek additional funds if the cost of cleaning up Lake Champlain and other impaired waters exceeds this amount.

 Failure to Take Meaningful Action to Curb Climate Emissions